XAU

 How is silver used industrially in Japan?

 Japan is one of the world's largest industrial consumers of silver.
 The electronics sector uses silver extensively in circuit boards, connectors, and semiconductor packaging.
-Japan's rapidly expanding solar energy industry requires silver paste for photovoltaic cell manufacturing.
+Japan's expanding solar energy industry requires silver paste for photovoltaic cell manufacturing.
 The automotive sector, particularly the shift toward electric and hybrid vehicles, uses silver in electrical contacts, sensors, and battery management systems.
 Japan's advanced manufacturing base ensures consistent and growing demand for industrial silver.

 How is silver taxed in Japan?